December 23, 2020

 Dogs allowed: No

-If you’re looking for an outdoor experience where you’ll get to see the best parts of the California coastline, Point Lobos Loop Trail has you covered.
+If you’re looking for an outdoor experience where you’ll get to see the best parts of the California coastline, hiking in Monterey, CA, will do the job for you.
+For an unforgettable coastal hiking trail, head to the breathtaking Point Lobos Loop Trail.
 Stroll along this wonderful path within the Point Lobos State Natural Reserve to observe barking sea lions, chattering shorebirds, resting sea otters, and breathtaking geological formations.

 If you spot tide pools with crabs along your way, don’t hesitate to explore the pockets of water and discover the magic of the ocean.
-Hiking near Monterey has never been better.
+Trekking this hiking trail in Monterey, C.A. is one of the most fun things to do in Point Lobos.

 Condor Gulch Trail to High Peaks Trail Loop